About Grace Church School

 Grace Church School is a community, a large family of parents, children, and staff.
 We cherish our parents and invite them to join in the life of the school.
 In every classroom, parents form a wonderful continuum between school and home.
 They come to play music or to read a book their child loves; they help three-year-olds bake bread and four- and five-year-olds write in their journals.
 They help celebrate their own cultures and demonstrate their particular skills.
 We believe that enthusiastic, involved parents can help their children delight in their first school experience.

 The Grace Church School Advisory Board, composed of parents, representatives of Grace Church and members of the community, works with the School Director to advise her on the operational and financial aspects of the school.
-It also plays a vital role in fund-raising and in managing specific projects such as the recent construction of a library for the school.
+It also plays a vital role in fundraising and in managing specific projects such as the construction of a library for the school a few years ago and the recent expansion of a classroom.

 The community at Grace Church School is strong.
 There are friendships made here, during these unique moments of young childhood, both between children and between parents that last many years beyond Grace Church School.